-Gen. Dick Myers Gen. John Abizaid

-Doug Feith Dov Zakheim
+TO: Paul Wolfowitz Gen. Dick Myers Gen. John Abizaid Doug Feith Dov Zakheim

-Jim Haynes Powell Moore
+CC: Jim Haynes Powell Moore Pete Geren LTG John Craddock Larry Di Rita

-Pete Geren

-LTG John Craddock
+P_1/ for Donald Rumsfeld FROM:

 SUBJECT: Legislative Authorities

 When we pull the supplemental appropriations request together, we must include whatever legislative authorities we need.
 Several times during my recent trip I heard from both the civilian and the military leaders in Afghanistan and Iraq that there are impediments to how we spend money.